 WSAC depends on graduation and GPA data from the Office of the Superintendent of Public Instruction (OSPI), high school registrars, or transcripts provided by students, to determine if College Bound students met the program's high school graduation requirements.
-OSPI data includes students who attend public high schools.
+OSPI data includes students who attend most public high schools.

 All OSPI data on graduating seniors is preliminary until late summer/early fall since graduation and GPA data cannot be compiled from the high schools and confirmed until that time.
-Therefore, WSAC provides information to colleges on those students 'likely' to meet the requirements during the packaging period and designate them 'OK to Award.'
+Therefore, WSAC provides information to colleges on those students who are likely to meet the requirements during the packaging period and designates them 'OK to Award.'
 This preliminary data from OSPI includes the student's GPA as of the end of their junior year.

 Students who are later confirmed to have met the requirements will then be listed by WSAC as 'OK to Pay.'
-Students who have valid applications but are not included in the OSPI match must submit their final transcript to WSAC or the campus for determination.
-Either the institution or WSAC can change the HS Req Met field after verifying the student's GPA and graduation.
+Students who have valid applications but are not included in the OSPI match must submit their final transcript (official or unofficial) to WSAC or the campus for determination.
+Either the institution or WSAC can change the HS Grad Year and HS 2.0 GPA field after verifying the student's GPA and graduation.
 If relying on the student's high school transcript, the campus must retain that documentation.